Antrim Intermediate Hurling Championship

 The Antrim Intermediate Hurling Championship is an annual hurling competition, organised by Antrim GAA.

 The championship forms the second-tier of Hurling in Antrim.
 It is contested by the eleven clubs ranked 9–19 in the Antrim championship system.
 Each year, the champions are promoted to the Senior Championship and lowest finishing team is relegated to the Junior A Championship.

-Carey Faughs GAC are the title holders, defeating Oisin's Glenariffe in the 2024 final.
+Glenariffe Oisín are the title holders, defeating Tír na nÓg in the 2025 final.

 Format

 Group stage

 The 10 teams are divided into two groups of five.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least four group games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top three teams in each group qualify for the knock-out stage.